djredflame/heart_project/docs/how_to_use_menu.md

 ### **1. No Display on LCD**

-- Ensure the LCD is correctly wired to the Arduino.
+- Ensure the LCD is correctly wired to the Raspberry Pi Pico 2W.
 - Verify the `RS`, `EN`, `D4`, `D5`, `D6`, and `D7` pin assignments in the code.
 - Check that `LCDController` is initialized in `setup()`.